Admission for International Students

 - Medical insurance – All international students are required to purchase health insurance and must show proof each semester at registration.
 Heath insurance may be purchased in the student’s home country.
 Minimum coverage is as follows:

 - $30,000 minimum hospitalization per year

 - Identification card or official letter from the insurance company

-For transfer students: Transfer eligibility form, I-94, visa, & I-20AB are required in addition to all items listed above.
+3. For transfer students: Must supply all forms and a transfer eligibility form, I-94, visa, & I-20AB all forms are required in addition to all items listed above.

-When all necessary documents have been submitted and requirements are met, CCBC will issue an I-20A-B Form 60 to 90 days prior to the semester.
+- When all necessary documents have been submitted and requirements are met, CCBC will issue an I-20A-B Form 60 to 90 days prior to the semester.
 The I-20 Student Immigration Form is sent by CCBC to all student immigrants who meet admission requirements.
 The form indicates: the student’s field of study, length of course, and date to report to the college.
 The I-20 Form allows you to apply for a student visa called the F-I, which must be kept with your passport.